JacksonKuo/blog/_posts/2026-4-19-terraform-gcp-dts.markdown

 # Misc
 Also apparently, the DTS Schedule backfill will only run once on a GCS file, unless the file has been updated.

-And Also make sure you GCP user is an Editor make sure it also has BigQuery User and BigQuery Data Viewer role, otherwise trying to view the table will return errors.
+Also make sure your GCP user is an Editor and that it also has BigQuery User and BigQuery Data Viewer role, otherwise trying to view the table will return errors.

 # References
 [^1]: [https://docs.cloud.google.com/bigquery/docs/enable-transfer-service#service_agent](https://docs.cloud.google.com/bigquery/docs/enable-transfer-service#service_agent)